elixir-desktop/android-example-app/README.md

 ## Known todos

-### Initial Startup time is slow
+### Initial Startup could be faster

-Running the app for the first time it will extract the full Elixir & App runtime at start.
-On my Phone this takes anywhere from 10-20 seconds.
-After that the startup is releatively quick.
+Running the app for the first time will extract the full Elixir & App runtime at start.
+On my Phone this takes around 10 seconds.
+After that a cold app startup takes ~3-4 seconds.

 ### Menus and other integration not yet available